grafana/agent/docs/sources/flow/reference/config-blocks/http.md

 This feature is only available on Windows.

 TLS min and max may not be compatible with the certificate stored in the Windows certificate store.
-The `windows_certificate_filter` will serve the found certificate even if it is not compatible with the specified TLS version.
+The `windows_certificate_filter` will serve the found certificate even if it isn't compatible with the specified TLS version.
 {{< /admonition >}}